jj1bdx/codebeamsto2019-presentation/rikitake-codebeamsto2019-beamparadigm.md

 Stockholm, Sweden
 @jj1bdx

-^ Good afternoon, everybody.
-My name is Kenji Rikitake.
-I'm originally from Tokyo, Japan, and I'm going to talk about the BEAM Programming Paradigm.
+^ Good afternoon, my name is Kenji Rikitake.
+I'm an Erlang user since 2008.
+I'm a freelance software engineer and consultant, and a co-creator of Erlang rand module.
+I'm going to talk about the BEAM Programming Paradigm.

 ---